 When you design custom frames for your home, you want to actually be able to enjoy them.
 That is why lighting for framed photos is very important!
 We’ve talked about the importance of lighting in your room before — not only does it (literally) help you to see, but it can also help to create an open and airy feel for your room.
 If you have large windows or doors in your room, you are already at an advantage, since you won’t need to add as many artificial lights to your space, but you will still need something for nighttime viewing.

 Proper lighting for framed photos is important because the lighting will enhance your art or photos.
-While natural light is great for so many reasons, if you are placing your frames near a window or door, you are going to want to use a non-glare cover to diffuse any light or glares.
+While natural light is great for so many reasons, if you are placing your frames near a window or door, you are going to want to use a non-glare cover to diffuse any light or glare.
 Our non-glare acrylic does exactly that— diffuse glare from the sun or other light sources.
 In order to do that, there’s a translucent coating on the front of the acrylic.
 (The other side, however, is glossy.
 So just be sure that the coating is on the outside after ordering your art.
 If you ordered a print with us, your frame will arrive ready to hang — no extra steps needed!)

 So if you need to add artificial lighting to your framed photos, what type of lighting should you add?
 Is there a certain brightness?
 What style of lighting will look best with your home decor?
-We are going to get into all of those questions and share some inspiration photos along the way!
+We are going to get into all of those questions and share some inspirational photos along the way!
 Let’s get right into it:

 Types Of Light & Light Bulbs